 Student Competences/Learning Objectives

 The course aims to facilitate conscious media consumption by introducing a renascent media genre, radio.
-It helps students to understand different media representations of social conflicts, and to be able to produce the representations of their own stories.
+It helps students to understand different media representations, the framing, and to be able to produce the representations of their own stories.